jmetzger/training-linux-sicherheit-und-haertung/selinux-troubleshooting-centos.md

     1. setsebool (only, if it only opens a small subset of allow-rules)
     1. semanage
     1. create module (last resort)
-  * Verify what rules a triggered when using setsebool (might be a low like in nis_enabled)
+  * Verify what rules are triggered when using setsebool (might be a lot like in nis_enabled)
   * Refer to [Using booleans](selinux-boolean.md)